 - You have mostly private student loans.
 If your loans are through private lenders, now could be the time to consider refinancing, as you won’t risk losing any federal benefits.

 - You need more financial flexibility.
 If your student loan payments are keeping you from accomplishing other financial goals, refinancing could help by lowering your interest rate and extending your student loan repayment term.
 To learn more about the pros and cons of a long student loan repayment term, read on.

 What happens when you change your student loan term?

 A student loan repayment term calculates how long you have to pay back your loans in full.
-ELFI, for example, offers varying repayment terms for student loan refinancing.
+ELFI, for example, offers varying student loan refinancing rates and terms.

 When you consolidate and refinance your student loans, you’ll have the opportunity to change your student loan repayment term.
 This is especially useful if you’ve taken out several loans with different amounts and timelines.

 Choosing a longer term for your student loans